Spawn12/Python_Basics/README.md

 # Python_Basics
-All Basic Concepts from Prin Statement to Dictinories,Function,Lists and many more
+All Basic Concepts from Print Statement to Dictinories,Function,Lists and many more